MINDFULNESS COURSES

 Finding Peace in a Frantic World (based on the book by Mark Williams and Danny Penman)

-I have been teaching Oxford Student Mindfulness Courses (Based on the Finding Peace book mentioned above) via the Oxford Mindfulnes Centre since the beginning of 2020.
+I teach Oxford Student Mindfulness Courses (Based on the Finding Peace book mentioned above) as part of a small group of teachers.
+I have been teaching students since 2020.

 Finally, I’m interested in combining Forum theatre with mindfulness so do get in touch if you like the sound of this 🙂